NDCLab/tfpca-tutorial/README.md

 Psychophysiology Toolbox completed verifying and adding paths.
 ```

-Note, the tfpca-tutorial needs a particular directory structure that has already been set in place.
-In other words, any changes in the directory structure of this repository may lead to running failure.
+Note, ptb expects a particular directory structure, which is reflected in the directory structure of this repository.
+In other words, any changes in the directory structure of this repository may lead to a running failure.
+Of course, advanced users can modfiy the directory structure as needed, but it is not reccomended that beginners attempt to alter the directory structure.

-Tfpca-tutorial tests were performed in Matlab R2021a (maybe add the version that you run with early on???) and macOS Big Sur (11.4).
-Other environments may work but have not been tested.
+Tfpca-tutorial tests were performed using Matlab R2021a and macOS Big Sur (11.4).
+However, the tutorial should likely work with most other environemnts, on both Windows and Linux/Unix, but have not been explicity tested and may require minor modifications.
+If you run into issues with set-up and running of the tutorial, please post an issue.

 ## Directory Structure & Scripts Descriptions